Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/6-data-types/_index.md

 ready: True
 ---

-The word "data type" can be misleading in data science because we make use of different data-types while writing code.

-This content refers to a different type of data type.
+The term "data type" is commonly used across data science and software development disciplines.

+Software development emphasises how data is formatted.
+For example: strings, integers, or decimals.

+This content focuses on the data science and statistical interpretation of data types.
+For example: nominal and ordinal.

-Data is broadly categorized into four major types:
+Data is broadly categorised into four major types:

 1. Categorical / Qualitative Data